 The Outer Continental Shelf Lands Act, as amended (OCSLA, 43 U.S.C. §1337(p)), authorizes the Secretary of the Interior to lease submerged lands on the U.S. outer continental shelf (OCS) for development of renewable energy, including wind energy.
 The Department of the Interior's (DOI's) Bureau of Ocean Energy Management (BOEM) carries out this responsibility.
-BOEM has awarded dozens of leases for offshore wind development, primarily in the Atlantic region and also offshore of California (five leases) and in the Gulf of America (one lease).
-Two wind farms are operating on the federally managed OCS off the coasts of Massachusetts and Rhode Island (in addition to a project in Rhode Island state waters), and several more projects have begun construction.
+BOEM has awarded dozens of leases for offshore wind development, primarily in the Atlantic region and also offshore of California and in the Gulf of America.
+Four wind farms are operating on the federally managed OCS in the Atlantic region (in addition to a project in state waters).

 The U.S. offshore wind industry has faced economic challenges in recent years that have led to the postponement or cancellation of some projects.
 Projects also have faced lawsuits from coastal homeowners and preservationists, the fishing industry, tribes, and those concerned about potential impacts to marine wildlife.
-In 2025, federal policies toward U.S. offshore wind have shifted from those in place during the Biden Administration.
+Recent federal policies toward U.S. offshore wind have shifted from those in place during the Biden Administration.
 President Trump has halted OCS wind leasing and permitting and directed other actions to reverse prior federal support for offshore wind.
 Also, in P.L.
-119-21, the FY2025 budget reconciliation act, Congress limited offshore wind tax credits and rescinded unobligated balances for federally funded activities related to interregional and offshore wind electricity transmission.
+119-21, the FY2025 budget reconciliation law, Congress limited offshore wind tax credits and rescinded unobligated balances for federally funded activities related to interregional and offshore wind electricity transmission.
 Congress continues to consider issues related to offshore wind leasing, permitting, transmission, tax credits, and related matters through oversight and legislation.

-The memorandum stated that further wind leasing on the OCS is prohibited "until this Presidential Memorandum is revoked."
+President Trump issued a memorandum on wind leasing and permitting on January 20, 2025.
+The memorandum "temporarily" withdrew the entire OCS from availability for "any new or renewed wind energy leasing," citing presidential authority in Section 12(a) of the OCSLA (43 U.S.C. §1341(a)).
+This withdrawal halted work on offshore wind lease sales that had been proposed by the Biden Administration.
+BOEM also, in August 2025, rescinded a 2024 regulation requiring the Secretary of the Interior to publish schedules of future offshore renewable energy lease sales.
+The President's 2025 memorandum stated that further wind leasing on the OCS is prohibited "until this Presidential Memorandum is revoked."
 Because OCSLA Section 12(a) does not explicitly provide revocation authority, there is legal uncertainty about whether a President can revoke a Section 12(a) withdrawal, and courts may address this matter.
-In the 119th Congress, H.R.
-513 and H.R.
-3742 would modify the Section 12(a) withdrawal authority.
 Concerning offshore wind leasing specifically, H.R.
-1781 and S. 837 would provide that the President's memorandum shall have no force or effect, and no federal funds may be used to implement it.
-If the withdrawal were nullified in this manner by law, DOI could consider whether to proceed with additional OCS wind leasing under its leasing regulations at 30 C.F.R.
+1781 and S. 837 would provide that the President's memorandum would have no force or effect and that no federal funds could be used to implement it.
+If the withdrawal were nullified by law in this manner, DOI could consider whether to proceed with additional OCS wind leasing under its leasing regulations at 30 C.F.R.
 Part 585, Subpart C, and relevant statutes.
-Alternatively, Congress could legislate directly on offshore wind lease sales, either to require or prohibit sales.
-For instance, in the 119th Congress, H.R.
-674 would prohibit wind leasing in parts of the Gulf of Maine.
+Alternatively, Congress could legislate directly on offshore wind lease sales (for instance, to either require or prohibit sales).

 For 11 active commercial-scale projects, all in the Atlantic region, the approvals and permits to authorize construction and operations had been issued prior to the President's memorandum.
 These projects are at various stages of completion.
-The 12-turbine South Fork Wind Farm offshore of Rhode Island and Massachusetts is fully constructed and operating.
-The 62-turbine Vineyard Wind 1 project off Massachusetts is partly constructed and has begun delivering power to the grid.
-Some but not all of the other projects have begun or are partway through construction.
-Although these projects have already received federal approvals, BOEM is reevaluating some previously granted approvals.
-For example, on April 16, 2025, BOEM issued a stop-work order to Empire Wind, a permitted project off the New York coast that had begun offshore construction.
-BOEM stated it was requiring a halt to the project based on feedback received in the context of DOI's broad review of permitting practices.
-BOEM lifted the stop-work order on May 19, 2025.
-On August 22, 2025, BOEM issued a stop-work order to Revolution Wind, a project off Rhode Island that the developer stated is 80% complete.
-In the order, BOEM cited concerns about national security and interference with other ocean uses.
-On September 22, 2025, a U.S. district court preliminarily enjoined the Administration from enforcing the order.
-Separately, the Administration has stated in court filings its intent to remand or revoke prior COP approvals for the MarWin, SouthCoast Wind, and New England Wind projects, all in the Atlantic region.
+The South Fork Wind Farm and Vineyard Wind 1 project are fully constructed and operating.
+Two other projects (Revolution Wind and Coastal Virginia Offshore Wind) are partly constructed and have begun delivering power to the grid.
+Some but not all of the other projects have begun construction.
+Although these projects have already received federal approvals, BOEM has reevaluated some previously granted approvals.
+During 2025, BOEM issued stop-work orders to multiple permitted projects, based on feedback received in the context of DOI permit reviews, including concerns about national security and interference with other ocean uses.
+Several lawsuits resulted in preliminary injunctions prohibiting the Administration from enforcing specific suspensions and stop-work orders.
+More broadly, on December 8, 2025, the U.S. District Court for the District of Massachusetts vacated multiple agencies' pauses on wind energy authorizations.
+The Administration has appealed this ruling.

 The pause ordered under E.O.
 14154 on the disbursement of funds appropriated through the IRA and IIJA does not apply to the offshore wind tax credits enacted or modified by the IRA.
 Developers can claim the energy investment tax credit (ITC), the clean electricity investment tax credit (CEITC), the Production Tax Credit (PTC), or the Clean Electricity Production Tax Credit (CEPTC), and manufacturers of offshore energy components can claim the advanced manufacturing production credit (AMPC).